dJPoida/garage_bot/README.md

 - User Interface
     - Provide a form to configure the MQTT settings
     - Provide a form to configure the sensitivity of the sensors
-- Functionality
-    - Disable WiFi on factory reset (and enable on first WiFi pairing)
 - Improve reliability
     - When the client socket disconnects, attempt to re-connect
     - When the WiFi on the device is disconnected, attempt to re-connect